Weight-loss Surgery and Cross Addiction: A Look at Binge Eating Disorder

 Anorexia and bulimia are more publicized, but BED is actually more common than either of these.
 Another difference is that while anorexia and bulimia overwhelmingly affect women and girls, 40 percent of those with BED are male.
 BED tends to run in families just as obesity does and it’s also associated with more likelihood of depression, bipolar depression and substance abuse both in the person with BED and in their family members.

-Those with BED are more likely to be overweight or obese and to seek bariatric surgery.
+Those with BED are more likely to be affected by excess weight or obesity and to seek bariatric surgery.
 Individuals with BED who have bariatric surgery may put themselves at risk for the development of complications after surgery if they are unable to stop binge eating.

 Bariatric Surgery and Eating Disorders

-Bariatric surgery is recommended only for those who are morbidly obese defined as a body mass index (BMI) of more than 40 or a BMI of 35 along with health problems such as diabetes or heart disease.
-Research has shown weight-loss surgery to be more effective for weight-loss than conventional methods in those who are morbidly obese.
+Bariatric surgery is recommended only for those who are affected by severe obesity defined as a body mass index (BMI) of more than 40 or a BMI of 35 along with health problems such as diabetes or heart disease.
+Research has shown weight-loss surgery to be more effective for weight-loss than conventional methods in those who are affected by severe obesity.
 While weight-loss surgery does promote weight-loss, surgery also carries risks and it’s important to know these possible risks and complications before proceeding.

 The following questions may be of help in identifying whether or not you are at risk for